ALL

 High levels of fluoride in drinking water

-All sources of water have a natural amount of fluoride.
-The right amount of fluoride in drinking water helps protect against tooth decay.
-Drinking water includes all water used to drink or prepare drinks (including infant formula) and the water we use for cooking.
+Fluoride can be found naturally in surface and groundwater.
+The optimum amount of fluoride in drinking water helps protect against tooth decay.
+Drinking water is all water used to drink or prepare drinks, including infant formula, and water used for cooking.

 What is the standard for levels of fluoride in drinking water?

-• The Alberta Health Drinking Water Guideline maximum recommended level for fluoride is 2.4 mg/L. Fluoride levels of 2.5 mg/L or higher may increase the risk of skeletal fluorosis (a condition that causes bones to break easily and causes calcium to build up in ligaments and tendons).
+• raise the risk of skeletal fluorosis, a condition that causes bones to break easily and causes calcium to build up in ligaments and tendons

-Anyone can use water with fluoride levels above 1.5 mg/L for washing dishes, laundry, handwashing, and bathing since fluoride can’t get through your skin.
+Fluoride can't get through your skin.
+It's safe to use water with fluoride levels above 1.5 mg/L for washing dishes, doing laundry, handwashing, and bathing.

 What should I do if there are high levels of fluoride in my drinking water?

 Drinking water that comes from a well may have fluoride levels that are too high.
-Depending on who is using the water, if your drinking water has more than 1.5 mg/L of fluoride, you may need to take steps to protect your health.
+If your drinking water has more than 1.5 mg/L of fluoride, you may need to take steps to protect your health.
 Learn more about testing your drinking water in Alberta.

 • Use drinking water from another source.